solar thermal image

 Solar Dish Cooker and Pot

-Solar cookers can be used in camping or remote areas to boil water, fry eggs or cook cakes and breads at temperatures well over 200oC, which is hot enough for cooking most foods without the danger of a fire.
+Solar cookers can be used in camping or remote areas to boil water, fry eggs, or cook cakes and breads at temperatures well above 200oC.
+These temperatures are hot enough to cook most foods without the danger of a fire.

 Solar cookers, and ovens are relatively inexpensive and easy to make for remote cooking applications, even backpack versions are sold for camping.
 However, solar cookers require frequent adjustment to stay focused on the sun as well as supervision for safe operation.